Newcomer and Visitor Information

 Where do I sit?

 Please sit in whatever part of the church you feel most comfortable.
 There’s no reserved seating here!
-But plan to arrive early if you want to sit in the back pews!

 What are those books everybody is using?